-Adding Custom Attributes To WordPress Menus
+How to Add Custom Attributes (fields) to WordPress Menus

 They are so many tutorials on the web to explain “how to add a custom field to WordPress menus” but most of them treat about how to use the default CSS field of the default Description field.
-None of them gives a real method to add a real new field to menus.
-So, today we will create a simple plugin that will add a “subtitle” field to any WordPress menu.
+None of them gives a real method to add a new field to menus.

 Here is what the final result is in the WordPress administration: